I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/pointofservicedriverinterface/ns-pointofservicedriverinterface-_posstatusupdatedeventdata.md

 ## Members

-`ExtendedStatus`

-Indicates a driver-specific value intended to be used by the vendor for diagnostic purposes.

 `Header`

 A <a href="https://msdn.microsoft.com/library/windows/hardware/dn772232">PosEventDataHeader</a> structure that contains information about the event that was raised and the amount of memory, in bytes, that this event data uses.